15.3. Exploring Data Formats and Fields

 The GeoPackage format is convenient for storing raster data when working with QGIS.
 The popular and powerful GeoTiff format is a good alternative.

 QGIS makes use of georeference information inside the raster layer (e.g., GeoTiff) or an associated world file to properly display the data.

 Many of the features and tools available in QGIS work the same, regardless the vector data source.
-However, because of the differences in format specifications (GeoPackage, ESRI Shapefile, MapInfo and MicroStation file formats, AutoCAD DXF, PostGIS, SpatiaLite, DB2, Oracle Spatial, MSSQL Spatial databases, and many more), QGIS may handle some of their properties differently.
-Support is provided by the OGR Simple Feature Library.
-This section describes how to work with these specificities.
+However, because of the differences in format specifications (GeoPackage, ESRI Shapefile, MapInfo and MicroStation file formats, AutoCAD DXF, PostGIS, SpatiaLite, Oracle Spatial, MS SQL Server, SAP HANA Spatial databases and many more), QGIS may handle some of their properties differently.
+Support is provided by the GDAL vector drivers.
+This section describes how to work with these specifics.